Pathgather/pathgather-data-challenge-2017/README.md

 # => [ "3890624d-69bc-4f8c-9016-d8d28edfe126", "eabec1e7-b0c0-4739-a64d-8c1bb5f82c7b", "c23db441-1be7-4772-8faa-9392741bf95a" ]
 ```

+### Submitting Your Code
+When you're finished, you can either email us a zip file or link us to a (private) repository with your forked submission.
+Although this repo is (currently) public, we'd like you to keep your personal code private - at least for a few months, so that other candidates don't end up copying from (or being intimidated by!) your solution.
+We're not overly concerned about this, though, so you can use a public Github fork too, as long as you can take it offline once we've reviewed it together.

-## Expectations
+### Expectations
 We don't expect you to finish this challenge; set a timelimit for whatever time you can spare (no longer than three hours, please) and tackle the problem like you would for building a proof-of-concept solution, so we're *definitely* not expecting production-quality code.
 However, we'll have you walk us through your solution on use our debrief call to discuss how you'd take this to the next stage, so we do expect to be able to understand what you've done!
 In other words, we definitely prefer *code quality* over *code quantity*.

-TL;DR:
+### TL;DR
+* Build a (simple) recommendation system that suggests a few learning resources for a given user
+* Use whatever language and tools you prefer
+* Use the sample CSV dataset
+* Submit your code as a ZIP file or a private repo; something we can review together
 * Write good, clean code, but not production quality!
 We'll have you walk through the code in your debrief call
-* Use whatever language and tools you prefer
 * Spend no more than 3 hours on this challenge - we know your time is valuable!
 * We don't care (much) about the quality of the recommendations, so don't over-complicate your model
 * Use the Internet!
 It's not cheating to Google stuff (but do cite your sources for any code you directly copy)